malavikasajith05/Pneumothorax-Detection-using-U-Net-Architecture/README.md

-Here's the updated `README.md` with the results section including the image placeholder and metrics:

----

 # Pneumothorax Detection using U-Net++ Architecture

 This project focuses on detecting **Pneumothorax** in lung images using deep learning, specifically using a **U-Net++** architecture for image segmentation.